mit-commit/commit-wiki/docs/lanka.md

 Currently, MVAPICH2 is installed as the MPI implementation on the cluster.
 MPI compilers are located in `/usr/local/bin` and you may need to ensure `/usr/local/lib` appears in your `LD_LIBRARY_PATH`.

-As the frontend node is not the same architecture as the compute nodes, make sure to use the following compiler flags: `-O3 -march=corei7-avx -mtune=corei7-avx`.
+Building on csail login machines is discouraged.
+Instead, build on a lanka compute node.
+If you really need to cross compile on a different architecture, make sure to use the following compiler flags: `-O3 -march=corei7-avx -mtune=corei7-avx`.

 ### Turbo Boost